Two of the more common sleep issues are insomnia and sleep apnea.

 Sleep apnea is a disorder which can cause you to stop breathing briefly but repeatedly throughout the night.
 As a result, you wake up exhausted.
 Untreated sleep apnea can have serious health consequences.
 A sleep study in your home or in a sleep lab may help diagnose this potentially dangerous disorder.
 To help determine if you have sleep apnea, take our sleep apnea risk assessment.

 Tips to help improve your sleep

 - Make your bedroom quiet, dark and a little bit cool.
 It should remind you of a cave.

 - Don’t work, read or use a computer in the bedroom.

 - Begin rituals that help you relax each night before bed.
-This can include a warm bath, a light snack or a few minutes reading.
+This can include a warm bath or a few minutes reading.

 - If you are not asleep after 20 minutes in bed, get up, leave the bedroom, and start a quiet activity somewhere else.
-Don’t let yourself fall asleep outside the bedroom.
+Don’t fall asleep outside the bedroom.
 Return to bed only when you are sleepy.
-Repeat this process as often as necessary throughout the night.

-- Maintain a regular schedule for meals, medications, chores and other activities to keep your body clock running smoothly.
+- Maintain a regular schedule for meals, medications and other activities to keep your body clock running smoothly.

 - Get up at the same time every morning, even on weekends and holidays.

 - Don’t have beer, wine or other alcohol within six hours of bedtime.